wpeverest/everest-forms/readme.txt

 Yes.
 You can easily integrate your WordPress forms with PayPal, Stripe, and Razorpay.
 Using them, you can create payment forms in WordPress and accept payments.

-= How do I protect my WordPress forms from spam?   =
+= How do I protect my WordPress forms from spam?

 Everest Forms comes with a set of robust spam protection features.
 You can easily integrate Google reCAPTCHA as well as custom CAPTCHA like math equations, custom question-answer-based CAPTCHA to protect your site from spam and bots.

+= Everest Forms is awesome!
+Can I contribute? =

+Yes you can!
+Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==